Alternative education: School types

-The 1980s saw a shift to special schools and/or programs for those students that excelled in academia, were artistically talented, or through programs linking schooling with the workplace in a co-operative venture.
-It might be considered as a natural evolution of education to offer options and not a regimented one size fits all approach.
-Most alternative high schools falling under public jurisdiction offered independent study programs, basic-skills programs, and were mini-high schools with a mixture of conventional and nonconventional courses, and schools with an arts focus.
+The 1980s saw a shift to special schools and/or programs for students who excelled in academia, were artistically talented, or participated in programs that linked schooling with the workplace through a co-operative venture.
+It might be considered a natural evolution of education to offer options rather than a regimented, one-size-fits-all approach.
+Most alternative high schools under public jurisdiction offered independent study programs, basic-skills programs, and were mini-high schools with a mixture of conventional and nonconventional courses, as well as schools with an arts focus.
 They also offered smaller classes, closer and more informal relations with teachers, and greater flexibility in course selection and timetabling.
 The most recent development within alternative education in Canada may be to follow the United States in their "Charter School" movement.
-In the US specific states have passed legislation permitting their departments of education or local school boards to issue "charters" directly to individual schools wishing to operate autonomously.
+In the US, specific states have passed legislation permitting their departments of education or local school boards to issue "charters" directly to individual schools wishing to operate autonomously.
 Alberta is the first province that has already embraced this model.